 Housing Benefit (Northern Ireland) - Can I get Housing Benefit?

-- Last reviewed 23 December 2024
+- Last reviewed 25 March 2026

 Can I get Housing Benefit?

-You can still get Housing Benefit in one of the following situations:
+You can get Housing Benefit if:

 It does not matter if your landlord is a private landlord or if you have a social landlord.
 If you live with a partner, only one of you can claim Housing Benefit for you both.
 If you qualify, Housing Benefit can be paid whether or not you are working.